 The top-up degree may be used as a stepping stone to master’s degree-level study.

-The module is delivered through lectures, for explanation of principles and discussion of applications, and seminars for guided exercises.
-There is also a series of practical classes using industry standard software to analyse power flow and fault levels which incorporate examples of current industry practice.
+The module is taught with lectures, for explanation of principles and discussion of applications, and seminars for guided exercises There are also a series of practical's utilising industry standard software for the analysis of power flow and fault levels which will incorporate examples of current industry practice.

 This module advances the development of your independent learning skills by allowing you to investigate an area of engineering for an extended period.
 You are given training in writing technical reports for knowledgeable readers and you produce a report or dissertation of the work covered.
 You also give an oral presentation, a poster presentation or both.
 The topic can be in the form of a research project or a design project.
 You develop key skills in research, knowledge application and creation through keynote lectures where appropriate and self-managed independent study.
 You are supported through regular tutorial sessions and project supervision meetings.